-The Board of Directors (the "Board") of Khan Resources Inc. (the "Company") has established the Audit Committee (the "Committee") to assist in fulfilling the Board's responsibilities.
+The Board of Directors (the "Board") of Khan Resources Inc. (the "Company") has established the Audit Committee (the "Committee") to assist in fulfilling the Board's responsibility for oversight of the financial reporting process.
 The Committee is a key component in fulfilling the Company's commitment to maintaining a higher standard of corporate responsibility.